EEYale/WebMappingResources/TreesWithLeaflet/README.md

 ```

 ### Part Five: Make a map with a tile layer and tree data.
 Now, let's add some tree data to our map as a set of points.
 We also want each point to have a popup that tells us the Common Name, Diameter at Breast Height (DBH) and the nearest address for the tree.
-To do this, we need to add the `jQuery JavaScript library` to pull in data from our `dixwellTrees.geojson`.
+To do this, we need to add the `jQuery JavaScript library` to pull in data from our `dixwellTrees.geojson` file.
 Next, after pulling in the data as `geojson` features, we bind each feature to a pop-up and specify the text which should appear.
 The pop-up pulls from the properties of each `geojson` feature to produce the correct data for each tree/point on the map.
 Your final index.html file should look like this:
 ```html
 <!DOCTYPE html>
 <html>